tamarin-prover/tamarin-prover/src/009_advanced-features.md

 from `$A` to `$B`, a fact `!Conf($B,x)` can be derived.
 This fact binds the receiver `$B` to the  message `x`, because only he will be able to read the message.
-The rule `ChanIn_C` models that at the incoming end of a confidential channel, there must be a `!Conf($B,x)` fact but any apparent sender `$A` from the adversary knowledge can be added.
+The rule `ChanIn_C` models that at the incoming end of a confidential channel: there must be a `!Conf($B,x)` fact but any apparent sender `$A` from the adversary knowledge can be added.
 This models the fact that a confidential channel is not authentic, and anybody could have sent the message.

 Note that the fact `!Conf($B,x)` is persistent.
 With this we model that a message once sent confidentially to `$B` can be replayed by the adversary at a later point in time.
-The last rule `ChanIn_CAdv` denotes that the adversary can also directly send a message from his knowledge on a confidential channel.
+The last rule, `ChanIn_CAdv`, denotes that the adversary can also directly send a message from his knowledge on a confidential channel.

-Finally, we need to specify in the protocol rules that the message `~n` is sent and received on a confidential channel.
+Finally, we need to given protocol rules specifying that the message `~n` is sent and received on a confidential channel.
 We do this by changing the `Out` and `In` fact to the `Out_C` and `In_C` fact, respectively.

-In this modified protocol the lemma `nonce_secret_initiator` holds.
+In this modified protocol, the lemma `nonce_secret_initiator` holds.
 As the initiator sends the nonce on a confidential channel, only the intended receiver can read the message, but the adversary cannot learn it.